-Visit the Degrees & Certicates parge to learn more about our Degrees with Designation.
+Visit the Degrees and Certificates page to learn more about our Degrees with Designation.

-Yes, campus visits are available to all CCA students through the Student Success Center.
+Yes, campus visits are available to all CCA students by requesting a tour.
 Campus visits give CCA students the ability to make sure that the college or university of your choice is truly a good fit for them.
 We offer many campus visits throughout the year.
-Seating for each visit is limited and is on a first-come, first-served basis.
-Register for all scheduled campus visits.

 Guaranteed Transfer Pathways or gtPATHWAYS are a set of general education courses that the state guarantees to transfer.
 Receiving institutions shall apply guaranteed general education courses to a student's general education or major requirements.
 Approved courses in gtPATHWAYS are not based on course equivalencies but meet content and competency criteria.